jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

 **Note**: *The 'py-phone-caller' packages hasn't any endorsement/relation by/with Twilio or FreePBX, these services/products was used because the easy of use and the commitment with the Open Source.*

+> Good news again. if you decide to not send SMS and not place calls to paid phone networks: is possible receive calls
+> to a SIP or IAX2 extension of the PBX using a soft-phone in your cell or physical phone that supports those protocols.

 ### Systems used in this use case